 How to declare goods ‘not at risk’

 The UK Internal Market Scheme (UKIMS) is a scheme that allows traders to declare their goods ‘not at risk’.
-UKIMS replaced the UKTS (UK Trader Scheme) from 30 September 2023.

-The scheme is an authorisation for the movement of ‘not at risk’ goods into Northern Ireland.
+The scheme is an authorisation for the movement of ‘not at risk’ goods into NI.
 Once the Windsor Framework is fully delivered, UKIMS will provide access to the new ‘green lane’, which means that goods staying in the UK will be freed of unnecessary paperwork, checks and duties, with only ordinary commercial information required.

-For goods moving on or after 30 September 2023, the UKTS authorisation is no longer valid, and you must use the UKIMS authorisation.
 If you want to join UKIMS you will need to apply online.

 You can find more about the requirements, eligibility criteria and how to apply for UKIMS authorisation on GOV.UK.